 In this piece, Qui also used ink and a brush.
 He inscribed an excerpt of improvisational texts describing an assembly of the intellectual commonly credited to Wang Xizhi (303-361 AD) and conserved in later generations as a calligraphic standard.
 In this work, Qui copied these texts over and over again until the small white sheet of paper was completely black.

 With Family Tree, Zhang Huan explores his culture and selfhood.
 By covering his entire face with calligraphy, the artist duly identifies himself as being Chinese, without the particularity one would find he was living in his homeland, which would be marked by education, hometown, and family background.
 The work suggests that the artist recognizes his genealogy as Chinese.

 In the same year Zhang created Family Tree, in 2001, he also made another version of the same piece titled Shanghai Family Tree, in which he posed with two other people – a man and woman – and had their faces inked with Chinese characters.

 In this work, the artist appears to suggest the significance of language, which though it can overwhelm the individual, also defines the person’s association with society.

 Zhang Huan graduated in 1993 from the Central Academy of Fine Arts in Beijing with an advanced degree in traditional painting techniques.
 Most of his artworks contain powerful messages and sometimes disturbing self-portraits.

-Especially in his earlier works, he often recorded his body in extreme states, including bound and suspended by chains, covered in a suit made from meat, locked up in a disgusting toilet, lying on a bed of ice, and subjected to flying sparks.
+Especially in his earlier works, he often recorded his body in extreme states, including bound and suspended by chains, covered in a suit made from meat6, locked up in a disgusting toilet7, lying on a bed of ice, and subjected to flying sparks.

 He has had numerous gallery and museum exhibitions, including at the J. Paul Getty Museum at the Getty Center and at the San Francisco Museum of Modern Art.